Pretty-SFOS/opal-about/README.md

 ## Size

-The "minified" release bundle without documentation comments takes about 40 KiB.
+The “minified” release bundle without documentation comments takes about 40 KiB.
 This is similar to a bare-bones manually built “About” page including the HTML version of the GNU GPL v3 but without a list of contributors.